Guides Lifting Straps Training Equipment

 As mentioned earlier, figure 8 straps are characterized by their signature number ‘8’ shape.
 They provide you with a strong, supportive grip by looping all the way around the bar, and connecting to your hands.

 This will allow you to stay in control of the weight and remain connected to the bar at all times.
-Exercises like deadlifts are the ideal option for figure 8 lifting straps.
+Figure 8 lifting straps are an ideal choice for deadlifts.

 This is because the grip that it provides is perfect for an exercise where being in full control of the weight during concentric and eccentric motion is crucial.
-This prohibits you from releasing the bar quickly, and the process of unstrapping yourself from the bar is rather time-consuming.
+This prohibits you from releasing the bar quickly, and the process of unstrapping yourself from the bar requires a barbell being on the floor.

 Female Wearing Lifting Straps